nwnxee/unified/Plugins/Visibility/Documentation/README.md

 ## Description

-Allows the visibility of objects to be overriden globally or per player
+Allows the visibility of objects to be overridden globally or per player

 ## Environment Variables